UGANDA HUMAN NEEDS EVANGELISM PROJeCT

 Project Description: Uganda has endured some of the worst atrocities over the past 30 years that has created a human crisis beyond measure.
 Many churches and Christian Organizations have been working to help orphans, single moms, hunger, aids patients, and other desperate human needs to share the love of Christ.

 Along with representatives of the International Mission Board, Central has made several trips into Uganda with amazing results by meeting some of the human needs and sharing Christ.
 Volunteers have given Mama Kits, which is a bundle of sterile items that they would carry with them to the clinic or a mid-wife to have their baby, from bedding, towels, soap, and other necessary items.
 While doing this they share the simple gospel in story form.
 They saw over 125 baptisms with 600 individuals making the decision to follow Jesus last year.
 The response to Christ is amazing!

 The team will give Mama Kits, visit orphanages, schools, give animals, food and BGR buckets to share Christ to the people working with Ugandan Pastors that have been trained in the Baptist Seminary of Uganda.
 These men will follow up on those that make decisions for Christ.

 Price:$3,500 (Fuel surcharge may be applicable) Apply on line or at the Mission Kiosk at each campus.
 Include a $300.00 deposit that is non-refundable with the application.

 Family outreach project - northeast poland

-Price: Price:$2,700 Includes in-country food, airfare, housing, and transportation per person but the price may fluctuate depending on the price of fuel at the time of purchase of airline tickets.
+Price: $600 plus the cost of airfare.
+The $600 includes in-country food, housing, and transportation per person.
 Does not include meals en route to and from the field of service in airports and to and from airports.
 Application plus 10% deposit required before team airline reservations can be made.